 The balancing condition at a vertex $b$ of the tropical polygon amounts to requiring that the three paths $L(i)_b\to L(j)_b$, $L(j)_b \to L(k)_b$ and $L(k)_b\to L(i)_b$ form a contractible loop.
 At a point where a tropical disk is attached, the path $L(i)_b \to L(j)_b$ changes discontinuously by a loop in the homology class in $H_1(T^2_b;\Z)$ corresponding to the integer tangent vector to the tropical disk.

 The last thing to describe for tropical polygons is their multiplicities.
-For any tropical disk $v$, the Gross--Siebert theory can associate a multiplicity $m(v)$, which is a virtual count of holomorphic disks corresponding to $v$.

-There is also a multiplicity coming from the different ways to attach a disk $v$ to the tropical polygon.
-If one incoming edge of the polygon has tangent vector $\dot{u}_e$ corresponding to a path $\gamma_1: L(i)_b \to L(j)_b$ on $T^2_b$, and the disk has tangent vector $w$ corresponding to a loop $\gamma_2$ on $T^2_b$, there are be $|\gamma_1.\gamma_2| = |\det(\dot{u}_e, w)|$ points where the disk can be attached, assuming this determinant is an integer (as it is in the special case below).
+There is a multiplicity coming from the different ways to attach a disk $v$ to the tropical polygon.
+If one incoming edge of the polygon has tangent vector $\dot{u}_e$ corresponding to a path $\gamma_1: L(i)_b \to L(j)_b$ on $T^2_b$, and the disk has tangent vector $w$ corresponding to a loop $\gamma_2$ on $T^2_b$, there are $|\gamma_1.\gamma_2| = |\det(\dot{u}_e, w)|$ points where the disk can be attached, assuming this determinant is an integer (as it is in the special case below).
 Otherwise, one must look carefully at exactly where on the torus the paths $\gamma_1$ and $\gamma_2$ are located.